JoshKaufman/blockapps-js/README.md

     Currently, we do not support Solidity code that creates multiple contracts simultaneously.

+### Internal

+The Internal object has three members but is not intendend to be used normally.

+* `Storage`, which abstracts the Ethereum VM storage.
+* `EthWord`, which abstracts Ethereum's 256-bit words.
+* `Crypto`, which contains the `sha3` hash function used by Ethereum (and, eventually, others).

 ### Types

+This section provides a little more detail on the values returned by storage queries, but its technical details are not important for normal use.

 The `Types` object aggregates the types available in Solidity, exposed as Javascript types.
 Each of these has the following standard properties: